Georg Jensen: Career

 Jensen made his first piece of jewelry in 1899, a silver and gilt "Adam and Eve" belt buckle.
 In 1901, Jensen abandoned ceramics and began again as a silversmith and designer with the master Mogens Ballin.
 This led Jensen to make a landmark decision, when in 1904, he risked what small capital he had and opened his own little silversmithy at 36 Bredgade in Copenhagen.

 Jensen's training in metalsmithing along with his education in the fine arts allowed him to combine the two disciplines and revive the tradition of the artist craftsman.
 Soon, the beauty and quality of his Art Nouveau creations caught the eye of the public and his success was assured.
 His silver and jewelry designs from this period often featured plump abstract organic shapes and were accented with gemstones like amber, garnet, citrine, malachite, moonstone, and opal.
 This approach reflected his personal style, which was rooted in the Art Nouveau movement, but also transcended it with a more streamlined version popular in the 1920s and 1930s.
 The Copenhagen quarters were greatly expanded and before the end of the 1920s, Jensen had opened retail stores in Berlin (1909), London (1921), and New York City (1924).
 The New York retail store, Georg Jensen Inc. (New York, NY), was founded and operated independently as a family business by Frederik Lunning, a successful salesman of Georg Jensen products first in Odense, then in Copenhagen.
 The first store, 1924-1935, was incorporated as Georg Jensen Handmade Silver, followed in 1935-1978 by the large Fifth Avenue department store selling many goods aside from Jensen silver, incorporated as Georg Jensen Inc.

 In 1930, Adda Husted Andersen worked for Jensen in New York City, enameling homewares.

 Museum collections and exhibitions

-During his lifetime, Jensen's work was collected by museums including the Danish Museum for Decorative Art and the Museum Folkwang.
+During his lifetime, Jensen's work was collected by museums including the Danish Museum of Decorative Art and the Museum Folkwang.

-In 2005, the Bard Graduate Center in New York presented an exhibition entitled, Georg Jensen Jewelry.
+In 2005, the Bard Graduate Center in New York presented an exhibition entitled Georg Jensen Jewelry.